 Conclusion and Future Directions

 Findings from this research study support PAs as effective scaffolders of SRL in relation to learners’ subgoals.
 However, these results cultivate several avenues of discussion for understanding how PAs can be better designed as teachers of SRL for learners within ITSs using Kramarski & Heaysman’s (2021) SRT-SRL model.
-The SRT-SRL model can advance the field of AIED by determining PAs’ instructional behaviors in reaching optimal levels and balance between self-regulated teaching and self-regulated learning.
+The SRT-SRL model can advance the field of AIED (see du Boulay & Luckin, 2016) by determining PAs’ instructional behaviors in reaching optimal levels and balance between self-regulated teaching and SRL.
 For example, is a greater frequency of SRL strategy use always an indicator of effective self-regulation?
 While some findings from this research study may support this line of thinking (e.g., Research Question 1), when including time as a variable, the greater frequency of SRL strategies indicate an inefficient use of SRL.
 In other words, could a greater number of SRL strategies be indicative of inefficient SRL as time progresses in ITSs or contextualized to specific content?
 This research study has further implications for the design of PAs within ITSs.
 Specifically, PAs have been used to externally regulate SRL strategies through prompts to engage in SRL and feedback on the accuracy of learners’ SRL strategy use.
 However, can we develop PAs that not only externally regulate SRL deployment but actively intervenes when learners show suboptimal or inefficient SRL strategy use (i.e., increased number of SRL strategies within a certain period of time)?

 References